 Small Business Loans Women Should Consider

 Keep in mind, you’ll still have to qualify and meet the bank’s lending requirement.
 However, they may be more willing to lend to the right borrower when paired with an SBA Loan.
 In terms of small business loans, women might consider, I’m a huge advocate of supplementing an SBA loan.

 Lines of Credit

 Rather than borrowing money from the bank, peer-to-peer lending allows individuals to borrow funds from the fellow community.
-They’re considered personal loans and unsecure.
+They’re considered personal loans and unsecured.
 This means you don’t have to back your loan with assets, as you’d normally do with the bank.

 One type of lending many women turn to when starting a business is credit cards.
-I didn’t mention this as a consideration for good reason.
-Credit cards tend to have high interest rates and poorer terms than the methods mentioned above.
+I didn’t mention this as small business loans women should consider for good reason.
+Credit cards tend to have high-interest rates and poorer terms than the methods mentioned above.
 Also, the use of credit cards can lower your credit rating, as you exceed 30% or more of the credit line.
-As credit score is one of the reasons women tend to fair worse when it comes to lending, you’ll want to protect it as much as possible.
+As credit score is one of the reasons women tend to fare worse when it comes to lending, you’ll want to protect it as much as possible.